Monday, April 18, 2016

 to the heavy swag draperies of the Presidential Box, the similarities are striking.

-Even the print on the back, an antebellum riverboat scene, is true to the era.
+Even the riverboat scene on the back is accurate to the era.

 This is just one of many patriotic quilts inspired by Barb’s love of U.S. history and Americana.
 She displays her quilts and collections throughout her lovely home.
-Check them out!
+Be sure to check them out!

-Incidentally, there's a connection between Mary Todd Lincoln and our little town of Batavia, Illinois.
+Incidentally, there's also a connection between our little town of Batavia, Illinois and Mary Todd Lincoln.
 Ten years after her husband's tragic death, Mary was deemed mentally unstable and committed to Bellevue Place, a rest home and sanitarium just blocks from our house.
 Her stay was brief, a mere four months, but long enough for Mrs. Lincoln to earn a prominent spot in local lore.